-Do these dreams most often occur during the second half of the night and do they result in a rapid awakening and with clear memory of the nightmare you just experienced?
+Do these dreams most often occur during the second half of the night and do they result in a rapid awakening and a clear memory of the nightmare you just experienced?

 If you answered yes to both these questions, you may be suffering from a Nightmare Disorder.

-It’s important to treat a Nightmare Disorder since it can lead to avoiding sleep, which in turn can lead to sleep deprivation, more intense nightmares and insomnia.
+It’s important to treat Nightmare Disorder since it can lead to avoiding sleep, which in turn can lead to sleep deprivation, more intense nightmares, and insomnia.

 The best treatments options for Nightmare Disorder include:

 - Progressive deep muscle relaxation